3.1.3.1. Forward Propagation

 The users should define Max Computation time and Seed

 • Max Computation Time (minutes): The target computation time for the analysis.
-Note that this is a “soft” target, meaning the analysis may not necessarily complemented within the specified time limit.
+Note that this is a “soft” target, meaning the analysis may not necessarily be completed within the specified time limit.
 The total number of simulations is decided after a few pilot runs of simulations considering the remaining budgets (time), and the process is not enforced to finish even if the target time is exceeded.
 Therefore, there could be a few minutes of estimation error in the max computation time.
 Note that, even if the specific time is exceeded, the analysis will not end until the minimum number of specified simulations (default is 40) is reached.

 • Seed: a positive integer that is used to reproduce the exact sequence of the pseudo-random number generator.
 The seed is to ensure the reproducibility of the results.